San Gabriel Valley Council: Trask Scout Reservation

 Trask Scout Reservation is in Monrovia, California in the foothills of the San Gabriel Mountains.
 It is located above the sawpit dam off of Monrovia Canyon Park.
 Camp Trask offers Cub Scout programs, family camp programs and Boy Scout programs on a year-round basis.
 The camp has a full size fort used for many program activities, called Fort Rotary.
 The camp is in a riparian zone ecosystem.
 The canyon stream and the camp are shaded by deciduous trees, white alders and bigleaf maples, evergreen canyon and coast live oaks.

 History

 Originally known as Monrovia Scout Reservation, Camp Trask was purchased in 1966.
 The camp was dedicated as Tallman H. Trask Scout Reservation on May 13, 1972.

-Camp Cherry Valley
+Camp Cherry Valley (closed)

 Camp Cherry Valley is a summer camp on the leeward side of Catalina Island, California, which is owned and operated by the Greater Los Angeles Area Council of the Boy Scouts of America.
 It is located two coves north of Two Harbors at Cherry Cove.
 The camp, valley, and cove get their name from the Catalina cherry trees native to the island.
 It also offers non-scouting programs on a year-round basis.